wp-plugins/custom-menu-wizard/readme.txt

 *switch, off by default, 1 to enable* : See widget's `Branch Siblings` option, under *Inclusions*, [Filters Section](http://wordpress.org/plugins/custom-menu-wizard/other_notes/#Filters-Section) above. (only relevant to a `Branch` filter)

+= include_level =
+*string* : A level (1, 2, 3, etc), optionally followed by a "+" or "-" to include all subsequent (lower) or prior (higher) levels respectively.
+For example, "2" will include all items at level 2, whereas "2-" would include all level 1 **and** level 2 items, and "2+" would include all items at level 2 or greater.

+Note that prior to v3.0.4, this was `include_root` (a switch), which only included the root level : `include_root` is still accepted, even though now deprecated, and is equivalent to setting `include_level` to "1".
+However, if `include_level` is specified then it takes precedence.

 = exclude =
 *string* : Comma-separated list of meu item ids, where an id can optionally be followed by a '+' to include all its descendants (eg. "23+").

 = exclude_level =
 *string* : A level (1, 2, 3, etc), optionally followed by a "+" or "-" to include all subsequent (lower) or prior (higher) levels respectively.
-For example, "2" will exclude all items at level 2, whereas "2-" would exclude all level 1 **and** level 2 items, and "2+" would exlude all items at level 2 or greater.
+For example, "2" will exclude all items at level 2, whereas "2-" would exclude all level 1 **and** level 2 items, and "2+" would exclude all items at level 2 or greater.

 = contains_current =
 *string* : Accepted values : "menu", "primary", "secondary", "inclusions", or "output".
 See widget's *Qualifier* options,